In this Azure tutorial, we will discuss Create Azure Function using Visual Studio Code and PowerShell.

 How To Create Azure Functions In Visual Studio Code

-Now assuming that we have everything needed for the development activities, Let’s start the actual development.
+Now that we have everything needed for the development activities Let’s start the actual development.
 Follow the below steps to Create Azure Functions using Visual Studio Code.

-Step-1: Open the Visual Studio Code in our local System, and click on the Extensions button from the left side.
+1. Open the Visual Studio Code in our local System and click on the Extensions button from the left side.
 Now search for the Azure Functions and then click on the Install button below to install the Azure Functions extension in the Visual Studio Code.

-Step-2: Now you can able to see, that Azure Functions extensions have been installed successfully.
+2. Now you can see that Azure Functions extensions have been installed successfully.

-Step-3: Now click on the Azure button from the left side and then click on the Create New Project icon from the top as shown below.
+3. Now click on the Azure button from the left side and then click on the Create New Project icon from the top, as shown below.

-Step-4: Now, on the Create a new project window, click on the Browse button to select a Project location.
+4. Now, click the Browse button on the Create a new project window to select a Project location.

-Step-5: Now select a language to build the Azure Function, I am choosing here the language option here as C#.
+5. Now, select a language to build the Azure Function; I am choosing the language option here as C#.
 The available language options are Javascript, TypeScript, C#, Python, Java, and PowerShell.

 Build an HTTP Trigger Azure Function

-Step-7: Provide the Function name and click on the Enter button.
-Now it will ask for the NameSpace name and then click on the Enter button on the next window.
+7. Provide the Function name and click on the Enter button.
+Now it will ask for the NameSpace name, and then click the Enter button in the next window.

-Step-9: Now you can able to see below, the Azure function got created successfully.
+9. You can see below that the Azure function was created successfully.

 Oh, I got the error “Configured debug type ‘coreclr’ is not supported” like below.

-Now You can able to see the C# extension has been successfully installed.
-You can set the Color Theme by clicking the Set Color Theme if you want.
+Now You can see the C# extension has been successfully installed.
+You can set the Color Theme by clicking the Set Color Theme.

-Okay, Now Run the Project again, this time I got the warning “You must have the Azure Functions Core Tools installed to debug your local functions” again.
+Okay, Now Run the Project again.
+I got the warning “You must have the Azure Functions Core Tools installed to debug your local functions” again this time.
 Just click on the Install button.

 How to locally test Azure functions

-For testing Azure functions locally, You can copy the function URL, and paste into the Browser. http://localhost:7071/api/MyNewDemoAzureFunction.
+For testing Azure functions locally, You can copy the function URL and paste it into the Browser. http://localhost:7071/api/MyNewDemoAzureFunction.

-Now let’s test this function on the Postman app.
-Open the Postman on your local machine, copy and paste this URL choose the GET option, and then click on the Send button.
-You can able to see we got the expected output with the response code 200 OK.
+Now, let’s test this function on the Postman app.
+Open the Postman on your local machine, copy and paste this URL, choose the GET option, and click the Send button.
+We got the expected output with the response code 200 OK.

 Deploy Azure function from Visual Studio code